Writing C# Functions

 hypar pull pulls the changes we made in the web interface to our hypar.json configuration file, and hypar init generates new code files from that configuration.
 You are also welcome to run these commands independently — you don't need to copy them from the web every time.

-If you scroll down, you should see our new Color input and Area output reflected:
+Scroll down to see our new Color input and Area output reflected:

 💡